mih/Psignifit-3.x/doc-src/TUTORIAL_BAYES.rst

 .. image:: BayesGoodnessOfFit.png

 The structure of the plot is very similar to the goodness of fit plot for the BootstrapInference object.
-However, the interpretations should now be taken from a bayesian perspective.
+However, the interpretations should now be taken from a Bayesian perspective.

 The upper left panel shows psychometric functions sampled from the posterior distribution, data, and credibility intervals for three thresholds.
 Data and credibility intervals have essentially the